How can the child welfare system protect young people from commercial sexual exploitation?

-Services for victims of CSEC
+Services for young people identified as victims of CSEC

-Just as the evidence base for successful CSEC prevention programs is still emerging, so too is the evidence base for services for identified victims of CSEC.
-While there are nine programs for CSEC victims listed in California’s Evidence-Based Clearinghouse for Child Welfare (CEBC), all are categorized as “not able to be rated,” meaning more research and evidence are needed.5
+Just as research on CSEC prevention is still emerging, so too is the evidence base for services for young people identified as victims of CSEC.
+While there are 10 programs for victims of CSEC listed in California’s Evidence-Based Clearinghouse for Child Welfare (CEBC), all are categorized as “not able to be rated,” meaning more research and evidence are needed.5

-1 Based on conversation with Bhumika Patel, Anti-Human Trafficking Coordinator, Public Children Services Association of Ohio, December 18, 2019.
+4 Based on conversation with Bhumika Patel, Anti-Human Trafficking Coordinator, Public Children Services Association of Ohio, December 18, 2019.

 5 One of these programs is My Life My Choice, which is both for survivors and youth at risk of CSEC.
 As mentioned above, this program does have a peer-reviewed study.